 I found this “Creating White Space” challenge on a new blog I am following called Blue-Eyed Bride.
-She did a 31 day challenge and I’ve decided to do one of my own!
+She did a 31 day challenge (2017 update: at this time she was known as the “Blue Eyed Bride”) and I’ve decided to do one of my own!
 Mine will start today and extend through the end of November.
 I’m using it to prepare myself – physically, emotionally, mentally, and spiritually.
 Prepare for what…?
 You ask….

 1. For God to move.

 2. For the holidays.